AlfieDarko/job-slink/README.md

 I wanted to develop my Javascript development skills while at the same time using brand new tech that I've not used before so that it provides me with enough technical challenge to make this a great learning experience.

-I've been reading alot about GraphQL as I really like how easy queries are to write compared to things like SQL.
+I've been reading a lot about GraphQL as I really like how easy queries are to write compared to things like SQL.
 GraphQL makes it super easy to expand and manipulate info from your API.
 I feel like this would be a great project to test this out and keep things interesting.

 After researching testing technologies for React, I decided to go with Jest, Enzyme & NightmareJS.
 I had been recommended these two by various Makers Academy alumni who test and develop React web apps in production.